AleksanteriA/portfolio/pikkuprojektit/readme.md

 # In English

-I did Avista for my dad because asked me to
+I did Avista for my dad because asked me to.
-Avista is made with Kotlin/Java
+Avista is made with Kotlin/Java.
 The program gives you a random letter, touching the screen gives you a new letter.

 "rstree.js" is a simple bot made for Runescape, which cuts wood.